 Ancient Roman and Greek Coins

-coin educational links (with some Greek coin links
+coin educational links (with some Greek coin links too)

-[The coin to the right is a common silver denarius of
+to the right is a common silver denarius of Roman emperor Septimus

 counterfeits in their day.